siddhantkushwaha/DistributedComputing-Assignment-02/README.md

 `hadoop jar dcassign02.jar Search dcassign02/input dcassign02/search/output politics`

-In the above command, the third argument is the query whereas the first and second argument are input and output directories respectively.
+In the above command, the third argument is the query whereas the first and second argument are input and output directories HDFS respectively.

 ## Working